rdj68/composeAutomation/README.md

 - `DOCKER_COMPOSE_PATH`: Path to the Docker Compose file that will be updated.
 - `GUILD_NAME`: Name of the Discord server (guild) where the bot will operate.
 - `WEBHOOK_SECRET`: Secret key for securing the GitHub webhook endpoint.
+- `LOGIN_PASS` : secret used to login to guild since currently the bot only maintains one server

 ## Usage